ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

 where $\mathbf{T}_{k}$ is the updated UV texture map after $k$ step inpainting.
 With this progressive inpainting method, we can gradually inpaint the textures from other viewpoints starting from the reference portrait image.

-\textbf{Texture Refinement.} Although the UV texture map obtained through texture inpainting may exhibit inconsistent textures in some regions, it provides us with a good texture initialization.
-In the texture refinement stage, we aim to solve the texture inconsistency problem and further enhance the detail and realism of the generated texture.
+\textbf{Texture Refinement.} In the texture refinement stage, we aim to solve the texture inconsistency problem that appears in texture inpainting and further enhance the detail and realism of the generated texture.

-We optimize the UV texture map by utilizing the ID-guided diffusion model (Sec.~\ref{subsec:4.1}) and minimizing the distance between the rendered multi-view images and the refined images.
+We optimize the UV texture map by utilizing the ID-guided diffusion model and minimizing the distance between the rendered images and the refined images.

 Specifically, for a rendered image $\boldsymbol{x}_0$ from a sampled viewpoint, we add Gaussian noise with $t$ diffusion steps and use the ID-guided diffusion model $p^{id}$ to restore it.
 Moreover, we add rendered normals $\boldsymbol{x}^{normal}$ from the corresponding viewpoint as additional geometric information conditions during the diffusion denoising process.
 This yields a refined image $\hat{\boldsymbol{x}}_0$ in the respective viewpoint which we will use as supervision to optimize the texture map: